walterfreeman/ast101/syllabus.md

 of the sciences, and the heavens were the playground where the scientific method developed.
-In our class we will learn how the sky works and how we know about it, but we will also explore what it means for humanity: how over the last few thousand years we have gone from the Stone Age to walking on another world and exploring the furthest reaches of the Universe.
+In our class we will learn how the sky works and how we know about it, but we will also explore what it means for humanity: how over the last few thousand years we have gone from the Stone Age to walking on another world and exploring the furthest reaches of the Universe with our telescopes and other instruments.

 It is the story of how our species has grown up and discovered that the Universe holds more promise for us and is more beautiful than we ever could have imagined.